 Bad Credit vs. Good Credit

 Do you have good credit or want to learn how to get good credit?
 It’s no secret how crucial keeping up with your credit history and report, especially if you want to get an excellent interest rate on your next new or used Hyundai vehicle.
-If you want to know if a bad credit line of credit is possible or “how can I get good credit?”, the team at River City Hyundai can help!
+If you want to know if a bad credit line of credit makes it possible to sign auto loans or leases, or if you want to know how to get good credit, the team at River City Hyundai can help!
 Learn the difference between having good credit and bad credit with the financial experts at River City Hyundai!